WPA World Mind Matters Day

 The European College of Neuropsychopharmacology (ECNP) and European Psychiatric Association (EPA) organise Joint Symposia at each other's Congresses.
 EPA organised an educational update session entitled “EPA educational session – First episode psychosis: beyond the dopamine paradigm” during the 29th ECNP Congress on 17 September 2016 in Vienna.

-The session was moderated by EPA President, Prof. Wolfgang Gaebel and Prof. Gil Zalsman.
+The session was moderated by EPA Past President, Prof. Wolfgang Gaebel and Prof. Gil Zalsman.
 The session composition was as follows:

 Future treatments for schizophrenia: thinking outside the dopamine box

 Celso Arango, Spain

 Beyond simple D2 blockade: stratification, response and going upstream

 Oliver Howes, UK